uhh-lt/news-speaker-attribution-2023/README.md

 ## Supplementary Materials

-A detailed description of the annotation schema and the annotation guidelines are currently under revision.
-They will be added here, soon.
+The annotation guidelines (in German) can be found in `doc` directory.